LeonieHendriksen/Hello-world/readme.txt

 rm name -> remove a file with that name rm c:\SDKJF\JHXf\DS name ->remove file with a name from a directory you are not currently in

+I need to chance some stuff and see if it works.
+So lets see